shigedangao/lymui/docs/hex.md

 Use the method **getRGBFromHex** to get the RGB

+### Error handling

-This method will either return the RGB struct or NULL.
-Below are the condition where the method can return NULL:
+This method will return NULL when:

 - Rgb struct can't be allocated

+The method *can return an RGB struct containing an error property*

-- Hex is NULL (method param)
+- Hex property not passed

 ### Example